-Single Touch Payroll, also called STP, is an ATO initiative to encourage real time digital salary reporting for employers.
+Single Touch Payroll, also called STP, is an ATO initiative to establish real time digital salary reporting for employers.
 This means you’ll now be required to report salaries and wages, PAYG withholding, and superannuation information, every time you pay your employees.

 Our research shows that many small business owners either don’t understand their STP obligations, or fear that becoming compliant will cost them valuable time and money.
 With help from John Shepherd, the ATO’s Assistant Commissioner for the Single Touch Payroll Program – aka The STP Guru – we’re here to calm your concerns (update: after three years of leading the charge on all things STP, John has now handed the mantle to Jason Lucchese).
 And in the process, you just might discover you’ll find more time to do what matters: running your business.

 What does STP actually mean for my business?

-It’s official: from 1 July 2019, all Australian small business owners are required to report their payroll information to the ATO digitally.
+It’s official: all Australian small business owners are required to report their payroll information to the ATO digitally.
 That means it’s now mandatory for all employers (whatever their size) to adopt a compliant STP payroll or reporting solution, which will likely be software based.